Kraku/front-end-assignment/README.md

 Create bacon cloning logic and attach it to **Yeah, I want more bacon!** button.

 #### Notes
 To keep things simple, I decided to use javascript only to make a redirect (to stay with the "button" instead of making it "a" element).
 The number of bacon is stored as the optional URL parameter.
-I could go here with Alpinejs or any other JS framework, but I wanted to play with AdonisJS components before more complex tasks.
+I could go here with any light JS framework, but I wanted to play with AdonisJS components before more complex tasks.
 I tried to keep the state in the backend, but it turned out that it would be too complex for storing a single number value.
 I found out Alpine has no simple local state management solution; it's more like render and forget.

+I also added a single test for a bacon controller/view.
+It requires running a server on port 3333 (it is testing DOM).

 ### Task 2
 Take a look at [design file](./design.png) and recreate it.
 Use any way of writing styles you are comfortable with and pick `Roboto` as the font family.